Discover more from Line of Actual Control

 Here is every single one of the DOD’s credible reports of civilian casualties during the four-and-a-half years covered by the Times’ investigation.

-2017 was clearly the deadliest year of the air war for civilians, which corresponds with the coalition’s dual assaults on the ISIS-held cities of Mosul, Iraq, and Raqqa, Syria that year.
+2017 was clearly the deadliest year of the air war for civilians, which corresponds with the coalition’s dual assaults on the ISIS-held cities of Mosul, Iraq, and Raqqa, Syria.
 The DOD assessed about five civilians were killed and three civilians were injured on average per report, although there were several outlying instances in which 40, 70, or even up to 105 civilians were killed in strikes.

 Put differently, late 2016 to late 2017 was so hazardous for civilians in Iraq and Syria that there were, on average, more than three separate reports of civilians hurt or killed in airstrikes per day between mid-October 2016 and mid-October 20175.